yogesh19k/TaskChain/README.md

 # TaskChain - Decentralized To-Do Web App

+Please note that there is another branch, `local-storage-persist`, of the repository that uses Redux with persistent local storage to retain the task list even after refreshing the page.

 ![TaskChain Logo](taskchain_logo.png)

 TaskChain is a decentralized to-do web app built with Next.js, TypeScript, and Redux.
 It leverages the power of blockchain technology to provide a secure and transparent task management solution.

+The smart contract for TaskChain is deployed on the Polygon Testnet Mumbai.
+The contract address is `0xb59484Fc012d62E00036C779A9bd098c5F54f3ED`.

 ## Features